-For this course, we will not be using a textbook.
-All of the required readings are listed in the Course outline and will be found in reading packages or links provided on the course website.
-Grading:
+There is no requirement to purchase a textbook for the class.
+All of the required readings are listed in the course outline or will be found in reading packages or links provided on the course website or in lecture materials.

+Requirements: